Callum-OP/Asset-Vault/README.md

   uploads), so captured assets become colour-searchable.
 - **Upload size limit:** capped by `MAX_UPLOAD_BYTES` (default 50 MiB).
 Oversized requests are rejected early via the `Content-Length` header.
-- **Optional, not included:** video *first-frame* server-side thumbnails require `ffmpeg` (the app captures a frame client-side instead), and a Dockerfile is omitted since this setup runs directly against local Postgres + filesystem storage.
-Both can be added later without touching the core.

 ## Project layout
 ```